DrMeihoff/TTT-Extra-Randomat-Events/README.md

 ### **Hilarity Ensues**

-This event will make Jesters expload when killed by a traitor, and will then respawn both the tritor, and the Jester (as a traitor).
+This event will make Jesters expload when killed by a traitor, and will then respawn both the traitor, and the Jester (as a traitor).

 ### **...
 That's Lame**